westerndigitalcorporation/zonedstorage.io/docs/tools/libzbd.md

 </center>

-All utilities output a help message when executed without any argument.
+Each of these utilities outputs a help message when executed without any
+argument:

 ```plaintext
 # zbd